arXiv/arxiv-docs/labs/project-proposal.md

 # Submit your project to arXivLabs

-_arXiv Labs is back from vacation._ As of December 2022 we are open for reviewing new proposals.
+We are now open for reviewing new proposals.
 Please <a href="https://arxiv-org.atlassian.net/servicedesk/customer/portal/6">use our support portal</a> to fill out a proposal, or ask questions.

 Visit [Labs criteria](criteria.md) to learn more about the criteria for Labs projects.